Multi-scale data reconstruction of turbulent rotating flows with Gappy POD, Extended POD and Generative Adversarial Networks: Comparison between POD- and GAN-based reconstructions

-for three different gap sizes $l/l_0=24/64$, $40/64$ and $62/64$.
-The PDFs are consistent with the results presented in figure \ref{fig:MSE-gap_sizes-sq_gap}.
-We can observe that the PDFs' tails of the point-to-point error fluctuations are slightly reduced for the cases with smaller MSEs.
+is the normalized point-wise $L_2$ error.
+The PDFs are shown for three different gap sizes $l/l_0=24/64$, $40/64$ and $62/64$.
+Clearly, the PDFs concentrating on regions of smaller $\bar{\Delta}_{u_G}$ correspond to the cases with smaller MSEs in figure \ref{fig:MSE-gap_sizes-sq_gap}.